pablop16n/web-docs-scorer/README.md

 # Quality text tagger

 Quality Text Tagger is an application that analyzes monolingual documents (from crawled websites) and gives them a quality score that works as a measure of how good or bad the document is (see below).
-The score is on a  0 (really bad document) to 10 (very good document) scale, and it's obtained by taking into account textual indicators and metadata.
+The score is on a  0 (really bad document) to 10 (very good document) scale, and it is obtained by taking into account textual indicators and metadata.

 Good documents (scores 5-10) are those mainly made of linguistic data, containing a large portion of running text distributed across long and well constructed paragraphs.
 Conversely, bad documents (scores 0-4) are mainly made of non-linguistic characters (like code or emojis) or contain an excess of numbers, puctuation symbols, segment repetitions, etc.